Shake Your Way to the Best Spring EverApril 9, 2015

-Here at Preschool of Rock, we love shakers and we Love spring time.
+Here at Rockness Music, we love shakers and we Love spring time.
 They both represent a time to relax and renew.
 Warmer weather gives us time to head outside – playing with shakers gives you an excuse to let loose and have fun with your toddler.

 We rock out with shakers all year long.
 Now that spring is here we see a whole other level of dancing and grooving in our music for toddlers classes.
 The snow is finally melting off the car and we can take our sneakers out of the closet and get back to playing outside.
 That awesome energy translates into our classes as everyone is excited to dance, shake and celebrate with the warmth and sunshine.
 With songs like Growin’ Bigger we learn what plants need to grow and how to act out the growth of a plant.
 Together we usher in warm breezes and beautiful flowers.